angular/angular/aio/content/guide/docs-style-guide.md

     <code-pane header="app.component.ts (class-skeleton #docregion)" path="docs-style-guide/src/app/app.component.ts" region="class-skeleton"></code-pane>
 </code-tabs>

-The above example also demonstrates that one `#docregion` or `#enddocregion` comment can specify two region names, which is a convenient way to start or stop multiple regions on the same code line.
+The preceding example also demonstrates that one `#docregion` or `#enddocregion` comment can specify two region names, which is a convenient way to start or stop multiple regions on the same code line.
 Alternatively, you could put these comments on separate lines as in the following example:

 <code-example header="src/app/app.component.ts">